mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-1-3.md

 # Blazor In-Memory State Management Part 1 of 3

-In traditional web applications state is stored in the database, cookies, or URL.
-While all those options are still viable in Blazor, we have new technique available in the form of in-memory state.
-Our state can be updated via publishing an event from a component that any other component in our application may subscribe to.
+In traditional web applications, state is stored in the database, cookies, or URL.
+While all those options are still viable in Blazor, we have a new technique available called in-memory state.
+Our state can be updated via publishing an event from a component, to which any other component in our application may subscribe.
 The barrier to entry for creating our in-memory state container is very small.

 Note: I am using the standard Blazor template that is generated when creating any new Blazor project.

 A quick overview of what we will be implementing:

-- Events that we will publish
+- Events we will publish
 - A composition root for our events
 - A way for components to subscribe and un-subscribe from events